raspberrypilearning/sense-hat-marble-maze/worksheet.md

 			[r,r,r,r,r,r,r,r]]
 	```

-1. Next you need a function to check if the player has hit the target.
+1. Next you need a function to check whether the player has hit the target.

 	```python
 	def check_win(x,y):
 	```

-1. This function needs to be able to alter the state of `game_over` so add it in as a global variable first.
+1. This function needs to be able to alter the state of `game_over`, so add it in as a global variable first.

 	```python
 	def check_win(x,y):
 		global game_over
 	```

-1. Then the function needs to see if the player has landed on the green LED, and if it has the game ends.
+1. Then the function needs to see whether the player has landed on the green LED.
+If it has, the game ends.

 	```python
 	def check_win(x,y):